-The Board intends to evaluate the performance of directors, the Board and its Committees on an annual basis commencing in 2023.
-The Board will review the effectiveness of its own performance and that of its Committees, as well as the contribution of individual directors to the effective functioning of the Board.
-The reviews will be conducted through an internal process and questionnaires facilitated by the Company Secretary.
+The Board is currently undertaking an evaluation of the performance of directors, the Board and its Committees which it expects to complete by October 2023.
+This review is being conducted through an internal process and questionnaire facilitated by the Company Secretary as part of which the Board will review the effectiveness of its own performance and that of its Committees, as well as the contribution of individual directors to the effective functioning of the Board.

-3.9 BOARD COMMITTEES
+3.9.
+Board committees

-Earlier this year, the Board established the following Committees to assist it in discharging its functions:
+The Board has established the following Committees to assist it in discharging its functions: